Whiskeytown: Post-Whiskeytown and talk of reunion

 Since the band dissolved, most core members have chosen to remain active in music.
 Cary, who married original drummer Eric "Skillet" Gilmore, has released three solo albums and created a female folk trio named Tres Chicas.
 In 2010 she formed a duo group called The Small Ponds with Matt Douglas of Raleigh band The Proclivities.
 In 2013, Cary and solo artist Jon Lindsay co-founded the NC Music Love Army – a collective of many notable musicians from North Carolina who oppose the leadership of the newly emerged Republican supermajority in their home state.
 Between 2013 and 2014, the group has put out nine releases on their own label (Love Army Records), as well as thru Redeye Distribution and Bloodshot Records.

 Adams has remained in the spotlight since the band's breakup, releasing numerous solo albums, including three in 2005.
 In 2004, Adams founded Ryan Adams and The Cardinals, an alternative rock band.
 The band released several albums before disbanding in 2009.
-He has drawn considerable praise from such legends as Elton John and Phil Lesh for his songwriting.
+He has drawn considerable praise from such as Elton John and Phil Lesh for his songwriting.
 In February 2001, original Whiskeytown guitarist Phil Wandscher joined Adams at a Seattle show to perform two songs.
 It was the first time the two had appeared onstage together in 3½ years.

-Adams and Cary have claimed to be reuniting Whiskeytown on multiple occasions, as recently as 2010, but nothing new has been released yet.
+Adams and Cary have claimed to be reuniting Whiskeytown on multiple occasions, as recently as 2010, but nothing has been released.
 He told an interviewer in January 2017 that he was writing a book about the band, but had no plans to record or tour with Whiskeytown.
 A scheduling conflict was blamed as the reason for the reunion not taking place.
-The band did reunite for a one-off, impromptu gig after one of Adams' shows in Raleigh, NC, in 2005.
+The band did reunite for a one-off, impromptu gig after one of Adams' shows in Raleigh, North Carolina, in 2005.
 Gilmore, Cary, and Adams were joined on-stage by Adams' pedal steel player, Jon Graboff, and bassist Catherine Popper.